Lake of the Ozarks: Tourism and recreation

 During the process of land acquisition for the lake during the 1920s, 17500 acre of land were set aside for a national park along the Grand Glaize Arm of the lake.
 In 1946, this land was acquired by the State of Missouri for Lake of the Ozarks State Park, the largest state park in Missouri.
 Another state park on the shores of the lake is Ha Ha Tonka State Park on the Niangua Arm of the lake.

 Lake of the Ozarks State Park is home to Party Cove, a gathering spot that a The New York Times writer called the "oldest established permanent floating bacchanal in the country."
 The Missouri State Water Patrol has estimated that the cove attracts up to 3,000 boats during the Fourth of July weekend.

-During the 2020 COVID-19 pandemic, the Lake of the Ozarks gained notoriety when on Memorial Day (May 25, 2020) a large crowd congregated at the lake.

 On April 1, 2012, biologist and TV personality Jeremy Wade visited the lake and filmed an episode on the large catfish that could be caught there.

-In 2021, Osage Casino management announced it planned build in the Lake of the Ozarks area.
-Construction had not begun in April 2022, but demolition of the former Quality Inn was completed where the casino will be located.
+In 2021, Osage Casino management announced it planned to build in the Lake of the Ozarks area.
+Construction had not begun, but demolition of the former Quality Inn was completed in early 2022 where the casino will be located.
+A house joint resolution had to be passed allowing a casino to be built near the Osage River.
+It was placed on the November 2024 ballot as Amendment 5 but was rejected by voters.

+An amusement park named Oasis at Lakeport is planned to open in 2026 delayed from 2025.
+It will include a Marriott Hotel that is scheduled to open in 2027 delayed from 2026.

 Events

-AquaPolooza takes place each July.
-Attendees gather on rafts and inflatable tubes.
-Live music is usually played from noon to 5 pm as boaters link up their boats to one another.

-At the end of every summer, the Lake of the Ozarks holds an event called "the Shootout".
-It is the biggest powerboat racing event of the year at the lake and runs over a three-mile course.
+Several annual events are hosted at the lake.
+Annual powerboat races, known as the Lake of the Ozarks Shootout, take place at the end of every summer typically the weekend before Labor Day.
 On the last Saturday of February of every year, the Lake of the Ozarks holds a polar bear plunge event as a fundraiser for Special Olympics in Missouri.
+The event has existed for over thirty years.

 In popular media

-The TV series Ozark is set in Osage Beach, though filmed in Georgia.
+The TV series Ozark is set in Osage Beach, though filmed in the US state of Georgia.
 In November 2017, it was reported that the series helped increase tourism and notoriety of the Lake of the Ozarks, but did not have a significant economic impact.
 In February 2018, a real-life restaurant called Marty Byrde's, inspired by the series, was opened in Lake Ozark, Missouri, and includes menu items based on the show, including Ruth's Smoked Wings.

+The HGTV television series Lakefront Empire explores lakeside homes at the Lake of the Ozarks.

+In June 2024, Lucky 8 productions, LLC announced plans to make a documentary about the police officers and show will be done in Osage Beach, the title later revealed Ozark Law," premiered on January 8, 2025, on A&E.